Logius-standaarden/BOMOS-Verdieping/ch03_Operationeel_EN.md

 The relationship with other standards is discussed in more detail in section 3.2 Architecture.

-## Examples from operational practice
+## Examples from Operational Practice

-### Pressure Cooker - a standard for the waste sector within one week
+### Pressure Cooker - a Standard for the waste sector within one week

 One widely made comment is that developing standards is a slow process that can take years.
 This is a traditional mode of thinking, but who says that it is necessary to follow the old, traditional route to standardisation?